 - Preheat your oven to 400°F (205°C) and line a baking sheet with parchment paper or a silicone baking mat.

 - In a large mixing bowl or the bowl of your stand mixer, add the 2 ¼ cups all-purpose flour, ⅓ cup granulated sugar, 1 tablespoon baking powder, and ½ teaspoon of salt.
-Whisk to combine then form a well in the center of your dry ingredients.2 ¼ cups all-purpose flour, ⅓ cup sugar, 1 Tbsp baking powder, ½ tsp salt
+Whisk to combine then form a well in the center of your dry ingredients.2 ¼ cups all-purpose flour, ⅓ cup sugar, 1 tablespoon baking powder, ½ teaspoon salt

 - Add the 1 ½ cups heavy cream.
-2 tablespoons of lemon juice, and 2 teaspoons of vanilla extract and mix into the dry ingredients until just combined. *Scones dough can be crumbly, it's OK!1 ½ cups heavy cream, 2 Tbsp lemon juice, 2 tsp vanilla extract
+2 tablespoons of lemon juice, and 2 teaspoons of vanilla extract and mix into the dry ingredients until just combined. *Scones dough can be crumbly, it's OK!1 ½ cups heavy cream, 2 tablespoon lemon juice, 2 teaspoon vanilla extract

 - Gently fold in the 1 ¼ cups of fresh or frozen blueberries and the ½ cup of white chocolate chips until evenly distributed in your scones dough.1 ¼ cups blueberries, ½ cup white chocolate chips